garden-share-08/location-microservice/README.md

 ## Run Tests
 1. Run `pytest` in terminal
-1. Keep in mind, that this api key has a rate limit of 50 requests/hour (for the first 2 weeks) and 10 requests/hour after that.
+1. Keep in mind, that your api key has a rate limit of 50 requests/hour (for the first 2 weeks) and 10 requests/hour after that.

 ## The Python Equivalent to Pry